lmarkley/lmarkley.github.io/_posts/2015-07-11-Nmap-and-other-things.markdown

 <figure> <a href="http://lmarkley.github.io/images/tmux.png"><img src='http://lmarkley.github.io/images/tmux.png'></a> A screenshot of writing this post in Vim using tmux panes.</figcaption></figure>

+### Other cool stuff

+#### Babun

+I discovered [Babun](http://babun.github.io) a few days ago after hearing it on a podcast called "Programming Throwdown" which, by the way, is wonderful.
+You should listen to it.
+It's funny *and* informative, though I will warn you that the nominal topic only gets about 15-20 minutes toward the end of the show in my experience [^progthrow].
+Babun is an implementation of Cygwin and a lot more; it has many plugins and add-ons and one thing that Cygwin lacks out-of-the-box: an included package manager.
+It's easy to setup and, as the home page states, doesn't interfere with previous Cygwin installations (I can vouch for that, it didn't mess with mine at all).
+If you are a Windows user but miss a good (sorry Microsoft...) command line interface, try Babun.

 ### References

 1. [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line)